smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 ## Mount Tsuru (Prison)
-OBTAINABLE: NMG
+OBTAINABLE: ADD TP

 Teleports can save 30+ seconds in the first section alone, but going a similar speed as WR in the rest of the level is really hard, even using relatively "safe" strats.

 ## Matsuyama City
-OBTAINABLE: TP
+OBTAINABLE: REFINE

 Room for improvement.
 Hayato can probably help Aiko clear out the exit before you cause the alert to isolate Masaru.

 ## Myougi Pass
-OPTIMIZED: NMG
+OPTIMIZED: NO TP

 There aren't many places to teleport from and to that are near where you need to be.
 You're bottlenecked by Takuma and Masaru, and I don't see any way for Yuki/Aiko teleports to help clear the path faster than is already done.